Skip to main content

 1. Landowners will be notified that an easement may be needed on their property.

-3. We'll work with landowners to address questions or concerns, coming to an agreement to grant an easement.
+3. We are committed to working with landowners to address questions or concerns, coming to an agreement to grant an easement.

-4. Once the project is approved, the utilities will construct, operate, and maintain the transmission line.
+4. Pending approval from the North Dakota Public Service Commission, the utilities will construct, operate, and maintain the transmission line.

 Our anticipated schedule